Microchip-MPLAB-Harmony/mbed_os_rtos/readme.md

 ﻿---
-title: MBED OS RTOS templates and configuration files for Harmony 3
+title: Harmony 3 MBED OS RTOS configurations and template files
 nav_order: 1
 has_children: true
 has_toc: false
 ---
 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# MBED OS RTOS templates and configuration files for Harmony 3
+# Harmony 3 MBED OS RTOS configurations and template files

 MPLAB® Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC® microcontroller and microprocessor devices.
 Refer to the following links for more information.